 You'll see there how we made them, meet T-Wrecks and Terror-Saw, and find out how to turn a plastic fork into ferocious teeth.

-The great thing is that Catherine had so much fun making those robots she used the homeschooling crafts skills she'd learnt to come up with some really cool robots of her own.
+The great thing is that my daughter Catherine had so much fun making those robots she used the homeschooling crafts skills she'd learned to come up with some really cool robots of her own.
 You're about to meet Squash Bot, Ray Droid and Saw Bot!

 See how Stephen's dinosaur robot head comes from an air freshener with his own set of formidable plastic fork teeth?

-When you've got the idea, you can adapt the kids crafts skills Stephen uses to learn how to build your own robot.
+When you've got the idea, you can adapt the kids crafts skills Stephen uses to learn how to build your own models including our awesome Velociraptor:

-And I've been a little rude and shown you Squash Bot naked so you can see the free parts you need for building robot bodies can come from something as mundane as a hand cream container.
+And I've been a little rude and shown you Squash Bot naked so you can see the free parts you need to build a robot body can come from something as mundane as a hand cream container.
 You can see him in bronze on our homeschool robot droid page.

 His body is a plastic head torch container and check out his cool homeschooling glue bottle nozzle ray gun!